tadeubanzato/sky_monitoring/README.md

 # 🌌 Sky Monitoring

-### Real-time Aircraft & Satellite Overhead Tracking
+### Real-Time Aircraft & Satellite Overhead Tracking

-Sky Monitoring is an open-source command-line tool that lets you observe the sky above your location in real time.
+Sky Monitoring is an open-source command-line tool that observes the sky above your location in real time.

+It detects:

-It detects: - ✈️ Aircraft entering and exiting your defined radius - 🛰️
+-   ✈️ Aircraft entering and exiting a configurable geographic radius\
-Satellites and space objects passing overhead - 📡 Enriched flight data from multiple aviation data providers - 📁 Structured JSON events for logging, automation, or further processing
+-   🛰️ Satellites and space objects passing overhead\
+-   📡 Enriched flight metadata from multiple aviation data providers\
+-   📁 Structured JSON events for logging, automation, or analytics

-This project is designed to be clean, hackable, modular, and free from vendor lock-in.
+Built to be modular, transparent, and vendor-neutral.

 ------------------------------------------------------------------------

-# 🚀 Features
+# 🚀 What This Project Does

 ## ✈ Aircraft Monitoring

 -   Uses OpenSky Network state vectors
 -   Detects ENTER and EXIT events within your configured radius
--   Optional multi-layer enrichment pipeline:
+-   Supports layered enrichment from multiple providers
-    -   ADSBDB (fast aircraft registry lookup)
-    -   AirLabs (route, airline, metadata)
-    -   AviationStack (fallback route & airline data)
--   Intelligent fallback behavior when APIs fail or rate limits are hit
+-   Gracefully degrades if enrichment APIs fail

-## 🛰 Satellite & Space Object Monitoring
+## 🛰 Satellite Monitoring

 -   Uses TLE data from CelesTrak
--   Computes real-time elevation, azimuth, and range using Skyfield
+-   Computes elevation, azimuth, and range using Skyfield
--   Emits ENTER/EXIT events based on configurable elevation threshold
+-   Emits ENTER and EXIT events based on elevation threshold
 -   Supports curated monitoring via `data/space_objects.json`
--   Hot-reloads space object definitions without restarting
+-   Hot-reloads monitored objects without restarting

 ------------------------------------------------------------------------